+4 UNIVERSITY OF PITTSBURGH

-Center Resources SURVEY RESEARCH SERVICES (SRP) CSUR provides survey research services through the program.
+SURVEY RESEARCH SERVICES

+CSUR provides survey research services through the Survey Research Program (SRP).
 SRP maintains a highly experienced staff of survey professionals, trained interviewers, and data management specialists.
 SRP services are available to faculty, staff, and students throughout the University and to local, state, and federal agencies and others working in the public interest.

 SRP is able to carry out any or all phases of a survey research project, including sample design, questionnaire design, data collection, data processing, statistical analysis, and reporting.
 SRP staff have the training and experience to design scientifically valid studies customized to client research needs.
 SRP can help clarify study objectives and provide advice on how to obtain the highest quality data within available resource constraints.
+More specifically, SRP provides assistance in the following areas:

+Sample Design

-More specifically, SRP provides assistance in the following areas: Sample Design SRP staff provide advice on sampling methodology and sample size to meet study objectives and budget.
+SRP staff provide advice on sampling methodology and sample size to meet study objectives and budget.
 Services include in-house development of specialized sample frames, or consultation with commercial sampling firms to obtain an appropriate sample.
+Examples of the types of samples provided include:

+Online panel/research

+registry samples: geographically

+and demographically targeted

-Examples of the types of samples provided include: • Online panel/research registry samples: Geographically and demographica targeted samples using commercially available web panels or in-house research registries.
-These are also useful for cost-effective samples of rare populations. • Random digit dialing (RDD) samples: particularly suited for telephone survey of the general population, computer-generated telephone numbers are used to target specific geographic areas, including both listed and unlisted phone numbers.
-RDD sampling for any region of the United States is available. • Targeted/listed samples: samples to reach specific subgroups or rare populations.
+samples using commercially

+available web panels or in-house

+research registries.
+These are also

+useful for cost-effective samples

+of rare populations.

+- Random digit dialing (RDD) samples: particularly suited for telephone surveys of the general population, computer-generated telephone numbers are used to target specific geographic areas, including both listed and unlisted phone numbers, landline and cellular.
+RDD sampling for any region of the United States is available. - samples to reach specific subgroups or rare populations.
 These are useful for telephone recruitment of participants for larger studies.
 They are also used for supplementing RDD samples with oversamples of rare populations.
 Data Collection Methodology SRP staff can provide: